 One of the meat cutters told me that I’ve probably already had it and never knew.
-He said local restaurants serve teres major all the time as steak modiga or ask him to carve them up into medallions.
+He said local restaurants serve teres major all the time as steak modiga or as medallions.

 I decided to do a little more digging.
 According to Grasslandbeef.com:

 “The teres major is a seldom used muscle in the shoulder that is second only to the tenderloin filet in tenderness.
 This muscle requires skilled craftsman to extract, but yields a wonderful dining experience and is a new leader in trendy white table cloth restaurants.